munkhdorj-m/Python-exercise-7-2-Loop-5/README.md

 **Problem:**

-Return the given number with the same number of digits.
+Find and return the product of the smallest digit and largest digit.

 **Example:**

-	Input: 4
+	Input: 583
-	Output: 4444
+	Output: 24

- 	Input: 7
+ 	Input: 7014
-	Output: 7777777
+	Output: 0

-  	Input: 1
+  	Input: 345
-	Output: 1
+	Output: 15

 ---